pcappa/ReproResearch-Assignment-1/PA1_template.md

 ## Imputing missing values

-### Create a new dataset "NA.steps" from "steps" by imputing the NA values.
+### Create a new dataset "imputed.steps" from "steps" by imputing the NA values.

 ```r
 imputed.steps <- steps